Compliance Watch:

 2. Voluntary Deductions: Employers can make deductions for voluntary contributions to retirement accounts, health insurance premiums, Health Savings Account (HSA) contributions, stock purchase plans, charity contributions, or any other legal deductions authorized by the employee.

 3. Union Initiation Fees: Ohio is a right-to-work state pursuant to Section §4113.02 of the Ohio Revised Code.
 As such, employers can deduct union initiation fees if the employee has joined a union and agreed to the deduction.
-However, an employer cannot coerce an employee to join or terminate their membership to a labor union.
+However, an employer cannot coerce an employee to join or terminate their membership in a labor union.

 4. Court-Ordered Deductions: Employers can make deductions to comply with court-ordered garnishments for purposes such as child support or alimony payments.